Material deprivation and low work intensity statistics

 People living in households with very low work intensity are defined as people of all ages (from 0-59 years) living in households where the members of working age worked less than 20 % of their total potential during the previous 12 months.

-Following this definition, the proportion of people living in households with very low work intensity remained stable in 2011 as compared to 2010 and accounts for 10 % of the population.
+Following this definition, the proportion of people living in households with very low work intensity remained relatively stable in 2011 as compared to 2010 and accounts for 10.3 % of the population.
 However this rate varies between Member States (Figure 6).
 On the one hand, less than 6 % of the target population was living in households with very low work intensity in Luxembourg and Cyprus.
 In Switzerland, rates were also relatively low (4.7 %).
-On the other hand, the indicator exceeded 12.0 % in Hungary, Spain, Lithuania and Belgium the latter reported the highest rate in 2011 (13.7 %).
-However, no data are still available for Ireland.
-In 2010, this rate reached 22.9 % in Ireland.
+On the other hand, the indicator exceeded 12.0 % in Hungary, Latvia, Lithuania, Spain, Belgium and Croatia.
+Ireland the latter reported the highest rate in 2011 (24.1 %).

 Severe material deprivation and very low work intensity are two out of the three components of the Europe 2020 Poverty and Social exclusion indicator.
 The third component is being at-risk-of-poverty, the monetary element of poverty and social exclusion.
-People are considered to be at-risk-of-poverty or social exclusion if they face at least one of the three risks – although 37.5 % of those at-risk-of-poverty or social exclusion within the EU-27 faced a combination of two or even all three of these risks (Figure 7).
-In 2011, there were 48.7 million people in the EU-27 living in households that faced income poverty (but neither severe material deprivation, nor very low work intensity), 20.0 million persons experiencing severe material deprivation (but neither of the other two risks) and 13.4 million people living in households with very low work intensity (but facing neither of the other two risks).
-An additional 29.5 million people lived in households facing two out of three of these risks, while a further 8.0 million people lived in households where all three of these risks were present.
-In 2011, 375.5 million people faced none of the above-mentioned risks, as opposed to 377.8 million in 2010.
+People are considered to be at-risk-of-poverty or social exclusion if they face at least one of the three risks – although 38.6 million of those at-risk-of-poverty or social exclusion within the EU-28 faced a combination of two or even all three of these risks (Figure 7).
+In 2011, there were 48.7 million people in the EU-28 living in households that faced income poverty (but neither severe material deprivation, nor very low work intensity), 20.3 million persons experiencing severe material deprivation (but neither of the other two risks) and 13.8 million people living in households with very low work intensity (but facing neither of the other two risks).
+An additional 13.0 million people lived in households facing two out of three of these risks, while a further 8.2 million people lived in households where all three of these risks were present.
+In 2011, 378 million people faced none of the above-mentioned risks, as opposed to 380.4 million in 2010.

-In 2011, there were 119.6 million people in the EU-27, equivalent to 24.2 % of the entire population, who lived in households facing poverty or social exclusion (Figure 7 and Figure 8).
-This is an increase of 0.6 pp (equivalent to approximately 3.3 million people) compared to 2010.
+In 2011, there were 121.5 million people in the EU-28, equivalent to 24.3 % of the entire population, who lived in households facing poverty or social exclusion (Figure 7 and Figure 8).
+This is an increase of 0.6 pp (equivalent to approximately 3 million people) compared to 2010.

 Data sources and availability